Frequently Asked Questions

 Do you attend births if the mom is planning on having pain medication?

 Absolutely.
-I have served as a doula for women with a wide variety of preferences for labor.
-My job is to support moms through the experience they want to have.
+I have served as a doula for people with a wide variety of preferences for labor.
+My job is to support you through the experience you want to have.

 Will you start laboring with me at home and transfer to the hospital with me?

 Yes!
-Whenever possible, I encourage clients to labor in the comfort of their own home before transferring to the hospital.
-I can ride with you or drive separately.
+Whenever possible, I encourage clients to start the labor process where they are comfortable, many times that is in the comfort of their own home before transferring to the hospital.
+When it is time, I follow you to the hospital.

 When will you join me during my labor?

 I will join you when you decide you want me to.
-Some families want me to join them at home and others prefer I meet them at the hospital.
+Some families decide that early labor will just be them and others prefer me to join them right away.
+Sometimes this means meeting the family at home and others prefer I meet them at the hospital.

 What if I call you to meet us at the hospital and we get sent home?